Omnidirectional domain wall modes protected by fragile topological states: Lg Hamiltonian and Jackiw-Rebbi (JR) Analysis of the domain wall (DW) mode

-The zigzag DW is along the $y$ direction, we can take it to be at $x = 0$.
-Within effective theory, a DW along $x = 0$ between the two phases can be created by changing the sign of the ``mass'' $m$ at $x = 0$, as shown in Fig.~\ref{fig:jr2}(b) lower panel; this would describe a DW with fragile (trivial) phase at $x>0$ ($x<0$).
-The rest of the analysis is the same as that for the straight DW.
+The $90^\circ-$ZGDW is along the $y$ direction, we can take it to be at $x = 0$.
+Within effective theory, a DW along $x = 0$ between the two phases can be created by changing the sign of the \enquote{mass} $m$ at $x = 0$, as shown in Fig.~\ref{fig:jr2}(b) middle panel; this would describe a DW with fragile (trivial) phase at $x>0$ ($x<0$).
+The rest of the analysis is the same as that for the $60^\circ-$DW.
 Creating a DW (making $m$ dependent on $x$) breaks translation symmetry in $x$-direction; hence we replace $k_x \rightarrow -i \partial_x$ in the Hamiltonian

 We want an eigenstate of $h(x,k_y)$ in the bulk gap.
 We start by setting $k_y = 0$, and find the effect of $k_y$ later.
 Then, we want a three component vector $\boldsymbol{\Psi}(x) = \{\psi_1(x),\psi_2(x),\psi_3(x)\}$, which satisfies $h(x,k_y =0)\boldsymbol{\Psi}(x) = \mathbf{0}$.
 Notice the following